echicken/node-ax25/README.md

 #####Methods:

 - **send(frame)**
-	- Sends an AX.25 frame to the TNC to be sent out over the air.  (*frame* must be an array of bytes, representing an AX.25 frame less the flags and FCS, eg. the return value of *ax25.Packet.assemble()*.)
+	- Sends an AX.25 frame to the TNC to be sent out over the air.  (*frame* must be an array of unsigned 8-bit integers, representing an AX.25 frame less the flags and FCS, eg. the return value of *ax25.Packet.assemble()*.)
 - **setHardware(value)**
 	- Most people won't need to use this ... consult your TNC's documentation.
 - **close()**